futureofcoding/futureofcoding.org/notes/hilltop-lang.md

 _07/17/18_

-* TOC
-{:toc}

 On July 6, 2018 I got an email from Dan Swirsky, a patent attorny and part-time programming language enthusiast, who is working on " a new reactive language-type paradigm, an IDE design that uses a structure editor, and a language that is super simple and super readable."
 I agreed to review his langauge and post the review on the site.
+You can learn more at [https://hilltop-lang.org](https://hilltop-lang.org).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/594gwzvxnd0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>